COMPETE for the $1,000 and JOIN the HALL-OF-FAME

-All participants must submit a paper (following the same SMACD 2022 submission guidelines) describing the methodology/tool, the design problem of their choice, and the solution provided by their methods/tool.
+All participants must submit a paper (following the same SMACD 2023 submission guidelines) with a description of the methodology and/or tool, the design problem of their choice and the solution provided by their methodology and/or tool.

-The first author of the submission and presenter at the conference must be an M.Sc or a Ph.D. student!
+The first author of the submission and presenter at the conference must be a MSc or a PhD student!

 - All accepted submissions in the competition will be presented by the students in special sessions and published in the conference proceedings.

 - The presenters must perform a live demo of the methodologies/tools.

 - SMACD organization guarantees internet connection to all participants, but required CAD tools or design kits licensing are the responsibility of each participant..